 Phase 3 DETERMINE Study in Dermatomyositis

-Primary Endpoint: American College of Rheumatology (ACR) / European League Against Rheumatism (EULAR) 2016 Total Improvement Score (TIS) in Adult Dermatomyositis & Polymyositis at Week 28, lenabasum taken twice daily vs. placebo (n = 176)
+- Primary Endpoint: American College of Rheumatology (ACR) / European League Against Rheumatism (EULAR) 2016 Total Improvement Score (TIS) in Adult Dermatomyositis & Polymyositis at Week 28, lenabasum taken twice daily vs. placebo (n = 176)

-Medical professionals may email us at DMphysicians@corbuspharma.com for more information about study participation.
+Medical professionals may email us at DMphysicians@corbuspharma.com for more information about this study.